Google Cloud Platform

 (the name of the file is not important).
 Upload this file to Cyscale.
 You will see something like

 Besides being simple to use, it provides a great way to manage the lifecycle of the created resources.
-For example, if you decide to remove the connection to your GCP project, you simply run terraform destroy
+For example, if you decide to remove the connection to your Google Cloud project, you simply run terraform destroy

 to delete all Cyscale-related resources from your project.